What every best Lawn Tractors has:

 - Cuts, bags and mulches cleanly and evenly.

 - Offers a comfortable, intuitive ride.

 Site author Paul Sikkema owns a large landscaping company and buys, fixes and sells used riding mowers and lawn tractors.
-This guide is designed to help buyers decide what type of lawn tractor is right for their budget and property, and serves as a jump off point to Sikkema's take on the best options above and below $1,500.
-Coverage of lower priced tractors is currently more comprehensive, but regardless, it seems that most of the commentary is based on Sikkema's extensive insight into tractors and tractor makers rather than hands-on testing.
-The site also has separate coverage of zero turn mowers, with the same pros and cons.
+This site currently has detailed information on the 2018 garden tractor line from a handful of makers, plus a buying guide that covers the best zero turn mowers and riding mowers priced under $1,500.
+While Sikkema's expertise is well-regarded, it seems that most of the commentary is based on his extensive insight into tractors and tractor makers rather than hands-on testing.

 Popular Mechanics tests "four more affordable tractors at a horse farm in upstate New York" and shares its impressions in a gallery of capsule reviews.
 Ratings are assigned, and strengths and weakness are noted.
 However, despite the recent date, most of the tractors covered are discontinued.